radian-software/straight.el/README.md

 and enabling some advices.
 You can override this behavior by customizing `straight-enable-package-integration`, however.

+#### Integration with Org

+Org expects you to run `make` in its source repository before you run it, but `straight.el` does not yet support running such build systems automatically (see [#72]).
+This presents two problems:

+* Byte-compiling Org without running `make` first produces some annoying warnings.
+* Running `make` generates a file `org-version.el` which provides the functions `org-git-version` and `org-release`.
+Thus the version of Org provided by `straight.el` does not include these functions, but the obsolete version of Org provided by Emacs (see [the FAQ][#faq/package-versions]) does.
+This can result in the obsolete version getting partially loaded, which is confusing.

+See [#211] for discussion.

+By default, `straight.el` installs a hack (namely, defining the functions `org-git-version` and `org-release` itself) whenever you ask it to install Org.
+This functionality is implemented using [`straight-use-package-pre-build-functions`][#user/install/hooks].
+You can disable it by setting the value of the variable `straight-fix-org` to nil.

 #### Integration with Hydra

 See [the Hydra wiki][hydra-wiki-straight-entry].